FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	  Size - Small
 	  Hit DC - 6
 	  Base Speed  - 20ft
-	  Stomach Capacity - 1 +1 per 10 Levels
+	  Stomach Capacity - 1 + 1 per 10 Levels
 	  Digestion/Energy Drain Rate - 1 + 1 per Level
 	  Armour - 0
 		- Primary Skill: Headbutt - The Beetle winds up for a headbutt against a Target within 5ft, dealing 200% Total Damage while moving the Beetle 5ft forwards if possible.
 Can attack up to 4 times in 6 seconds.
-		- Secondary Skill: Sleep - The Beetle lays down to sleep and recover from their damage, healing themselves for 5% of their Max HP per second.
+		- Secondary Skill (Player-Only): Sleep - The Beetle lays down to sleep and recover from their damage, healing themselves for 5% of their Max HP per second.
 For 6 full Seconds, this creature can't be awoken by any creature or even themselves, but after 6 seconds, any Damage taken immediate wakes them up, or the Beetle can voluntarily choose when to wake up and continue healing until they take Damage.
 	 Evolves into: Beetle Guard (Lvl 12) or Beetle Queen (Lvl 24)
 	- Beetle Guard
+	  HP - 480 + 144 per Level
+	  HP Regen - 0
+	  Base Damage - 12 + 2.4 per Level
+	  Size - Small
+	  Hit DC - 6
+	  Base Speed  - 60ft
+	  Stomach Capacity - 2 + 1 per 4 Levels
+	  Digestion/Energy Drain Rate - 1 + 1 per Level
+	  Armour - 0
+		- Primary Skill: Ground Slam - The Beetle Guard raises both of its arms into the air before slamming them into the ground, causing a 10ft AOE shockwave of spikes to appear from the ground and launch all enemies within the radius 10ft vertically and 5ft horizontally away from the Beetle Guard; those within 5ft of the Beetle Guard are instead launched (20ft + 5ft per Level) vertically.
+The attack deals 440% Total Damage, and happens over a 3 Second Period with a once-per-Round Cooldown.
+		- Secondary Skill: Sunder - The Beetle Guard slams their arm down into the ground, causing a line of tall spikes to travel across the ground for 130ft and cause any enemy hit by these spikes to be launched towards the Beetle Guard, landing them anywhere within a 90 degree cone of them; the spikes continue travelling until they hit a wall, terrain, can no longer travel in a straight line, or breakable object.
+The spikes stay up as a 10ft wall that can block projectiles and most forms of movement through it for (1 + 1 per 20 points of Base Damage) Round(s).
+Those hit by the spikes during its travel take 300% Total Damage for each spike that hits an enemy, happens over a 3 Second Period, and can be used once every 2 rounds.
+	 Evolves into: Beetle Queen (Lvl 12)
 	- Bighorn Bison
 	- Blind Pest
 	- Blind Vermin